 Main Ingredients

-- 8 slices bread stale or slightly dried out, cut into 1-inch cubes
+- 1 loaf brioche or challah bread cut into 1-inch cubes

 Instructions